 Check Share-Alike requirements: If it indicates that people who mix the data with other data have to also release the results as Open Data, you are obliged to publish your own data under a similar licence after adding other data to the original source.
 This is called share-alike.
 Make sure that the licence is in line with your purpose for using the data.

-In the absence of a license, there is no information about the terms and conditions applicable!
+In the absence of a licence, there is no information about the terms and conditions applicable!
 You may want to contact the owner of the data to check what uses are allowed

 After you have decided that a specific data set is exactly what you are looking for, you are probably able to choose to download the datasets in different file formats.
 Depending on your computer skills, you can choose the file type that is most appropriate.
 The most common file format for tabular data is ‘.csv’.
 It allows you to add other information to the file or make calculations with the data.
 Datasets that can be adjusted are published using an open file format.
 Most datasets are available in an open file format, but bear in mind that some formats (e.g. ‘.pdf’) are not changeable.